containerd/nerdctl/docs/command-reference.md

 :warning: This command currently doesn't use the host's `buildkitd` daemon but uses the patched version of BuildKit provided by buildg.
 This should be fixed in the future.

+:warning: This command is currently incompatible with `docker buildx debug`.

 Usage: `nerdctl builder debug PATH`

 Flags: